ryanwelcher/advanced-query-loop/readme.txt

 3. Query posts before a date, after a date or between two dates.

 == Changelog ==

+= 1.1.0 =
+* Allow manual input of post meta.
+Props to @svenl77 for opening the support thread.

 = 1.0.5 =
 * PRO TIP: Include the PHP files when you release the plugin :/